gsrohde/testBML/docs/README.md

    ```
    You will probably need to address one or more merge conflicts at this point.
 3. Check `NEWS_skeleton.md` to see if the new version of the skeleton module
-   library requires you to rerun the startup script; if it does, then take the
+   library requires you to rerun the setup script; if it does, then take the
    following steps:
-   1. Rerun the startup script, as described above.
+   1. Rerun the setup script, running it as described above.
    2. Any files that would be changed by the script will be backed up; for
       example, if the script would modify
       `src/module_library/module_library.cpp`, it will first store the contents